-If your car insurance premium recently went up, there are several reasons why that might be.
-While some price increases may be caused by factors within your control, others are caused by issues that are affecting car insurance customers across the country.
-We’ve got the scoop on some common reasons for price increases and some things you can do to help lower the cost of your car insurance.
+Everything seems to be rising in cost lately.
+If the cost of your car insurance recently went up at renewal time, there are several reasons why that might be.
+While some premium increases may be caused by factors within your control, others are caused by issues that are affecting car insurance customers across the country.
+We've got the scoop on some common reasons for price increases and some things you can do to help lower the cost of your car insurance.

 There are many factors that go into determining the cost of your car insurance, from your choice of vehicle to your driving habits.
 These are a few common factors within your control that may cause your premium to go up at renewal time: